nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * Orders

-Orders contains order information, with their data represented by their respective cards.
+`Orders` contains order information, with their data represented by their respective cards.

 Order Card consists of the following components:

 1. Index of the order
-2. Name of the order item (Menu item name)
+2. Name of the order item (which should correspond to its respective Menu item name)
 3. Quantity of order item
 4. Deadline for delivery of the order
 5. Status of the order item